-Sometimes, a proposed project's inconsistency with the GHG reduction goal may be avoided through an alternative to the project.
+Sometimes, a proposed project's inconsistency with the GHG reduction goal and/or vulnerabilities to climate change may be avoided through an alternative to the project.
 Such changes may include alternative uses, technologies, sites, scale, or designs.
 The development of such alternatives should take into account the objectives and capabilities of the project sponsor, consistent with the guidance in Chapter 23, "Alternatives."